- SENATORS' STATEMENTS

 If anyone believes that I am mistaken, please say so.
 If that is not what we are supposed to do, then we should just forget about the committee's work, as there would be no point to it.

 Senator Comeau: Honourable senators, Senator Robichaud answered his own question.
-The role of the committee is to examine the bill, period.
-It does not examine alternatives or other means of achieving the bill's objectives.
-I have said this from the beginning: I support the concept of significant demand, important demand, and many of my colleagues in this chamber support it.
+The role of the committee is to examine bills, period.
+It does not examine alternatives or other means of achieving objectives.
+I have said this from the beginning: I support the concept of significant demand, and many of my colleagues in this chamber support it.

 However, is Senator Chaput's means of achieving this objective the best one, or the only one?
 Will we not see if there are other means?